Pink Pony Club: Commercial performance

 "Pink Pony Club" achieved commercial success five years after its initial release following the Grammy performance.
 It reached number 16 on the Billboard Global 200 chart dated February 22, 2025.
 In the United States, the track debuted at number 90 on the Billboard Hot 100 for the week ending June 29, 2024, before peaking at number four on the chart dated April 26, 2025.
 It also reached number one on the Pop Airplay and Adult Pop Airplay charts, number 11 on the Adult Contemporary chart, and number 20 on the Dance/Mix Show Airplay chart.

 In the United Kingdom, "Pink Pony Club" debuted at number 21 on the UK Singles Chart for the week ending date September 26, 2024.
 The song entered the top ten at number four during its 13th non-consecutive week on the chart for the week ending February 20, 2025.
 Three weeks later, after Roan won two awards at the 2025 Brit Awards, "Pink Pony Club" reached number one on the UK Singles Chart for the week ending date March 13, 2025, becoming her first chart-topping song in the United Kingdom.
 "Pink Pony Club" also reached the top 30 in Australia (2), Canada (2), Ireland (2), New Zealand (11), Lebanon (12), Slovakia (19), Austria (26), Iceland (26), and the Philippines (26).

-"Pink Pony Club" was certified four-times platinum in Australia and the United States, double platinum in New Zealand and the United Kingdom, platinum in Canada, and gold in France, although the song failed to enter in the top 100 there.
+"Pink Pony Club" was certified five-times platinum in the United States, four-times platinum in Australia, triple platinum in New Zealand and the United Kingdom, platinum in Canada and France, and gold in Denmark and Spain.

 Other versions

 Avril Lavigne performed a mashup of "Pink Pony Club" and her song "We Are Warriors" (2020) on the North American leg of her Greatest Hits Tour (2024–2025).
 Rick Astley also posted an acoustic cover version of the song to YouTube on March 3, 2025.
 Moon Taxi released a cover of the song as their latest single in June 2025.
+GWAR performed a metal cover of the song which was released on The A.V.
+Club's YouTube channel on January, 15th 2026.
+Gwar have also added the song to their live concerts for a 2026 tour.